 Physical resurrection: St Paul and Augustine on resurrection of the flesh

 Resurrection of the flesh is the position that the afterlife is physical because it involves our resurrection and that resurrection is physical, i.e. of our bodies.
-Spiritual resurrection is an opposing view, that our resurrection is non-physical and thus the afterlife is non-physical.

 Paul calls the resurrection of Jesus “the firstfruits”, indicating that it was the first resurrection after which ours will follow.
 Paul claims that Jesus saved us from our sinful state which Adam caused “For as in Adam all die, so in Christ all will be made alive”.